 While the vast majority of businesses strive for excellence in food safety, things can go wrong – a busy week can lead to staff ignoring parts of the cleaning schedule, a decaying building can see a small colony of mice arriving overnight, or a rogue member of staff can neglect to follow basic procedures.
+If faced with food safety investigations, how can businesses protect their reputation and their future?

-Responsibilities of businesses for food safety
+Responsibilities of Businesses for Food Safety

 All food businesses, from hot dog vans to major food manufacturers, must be registered with a relevant local authority and must comply with the Food Safety Act 1990 Food Hygiene (England) Regulations 2006 Regulation (EC) 852/2004.
 A number of other regulations may also apply, depending on the type of business.